 You received your EEO Report of Investigation ("ROI"), now what?
-When the EEO investigation concludes, you will receive the ROI a Notice of Rights.
+When the EEO investigation concludes, you will receive the ROI and a Notice of Rights.
 The notice will give you 30 days to choose which route you wish to take.
 See 29 C.F.R. § 1614.108(e).

 For more information about this fork in the road, see this video.